sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/digitalocean.md

 ## Configure

-[Create a new Digital Ocean Droplet](https://cloud.digitalocean.com/droplets/new) first, then configure the droplet following the instructions below for each section:
+[Create a new DigitalOcean Droplet](https://cloud.digitalocean.com/droplets/new) first, then configure the droplet following the instructions below for each section:

 #### Choose an image